donapieppo/nms-on-rails/README.md

 ## Getting started

+Clone the repository, "bundle install" everything and configure the database (`config/database.yml`, for example copy from `doc/database.yml`) as for a common rails project.

-After you have cloned and "bundle installed" everything you can load the database schema
+Then you can load the database schema

 ```console
 bundle exec rake db:schema:load